Reading Time: 3 minutes

 - Naltrexone—for relapse prevention

 These three drugs are sometimes used in conjunction with other medications in order to help an opium addict through the worst parts of withdrawal and addiction treatment.
-To find these medications in a treatment setting, call 800-654-0987.

 There are other drugs that can be useful in treating opium addiction.
 Two of the most useful are Suboxone and burprenorphine.